rachelouye/rachelouye.github.io/essays/jsreflection.md

 ## JavaScript as the foreign language

-JavaScript is like learning a foreign language, which is most definitely mastered upon many hours of practice.
-Not one person can learn a language overnight, and this is a concept I may relate to growing up learning Japanese.
-The way in which I learned Japanese was that my mother would speak to me in Japanese, and I would have to catch onto what she was saying.
-In a sense, JavaScript is learned in a similar manner where we are given a task, and we must respond with the proper outline of code.
-Previously, I had struggled learning the language in which there was not much time committed into understanding and learning the language.
-This time around, the goal is to be able to implement the language in simple scenarios.
+Learning JavaScript is similar to mastering a foreign language, a skill mastered through countless hours of practice.
+Just as one cannot become fluent in a language overnight, this resonates with my experience growing up learning Japanese.
+In my childhood, my mother would converse with me in Japanese, and I had to gradually grasp the meaning of her words.
+Similarly, JavaScript is acquired through a comparable process where tasks are assigned, and one must respond with the appropriate code structure.
+Unlike my previous struggles with learning the language due to insufficient time commitment, this time, the aim is to implement JavaScript in simple scenarios, emphasizing practical application.

 ## Experience with JavaScript

-I personally am very much new to JavaScript, let alone coding.
-My prior experience would only be with Java and C, which required much more attention to detail in lines of code.
-There were also the steps of having to compile your code, whereas JavaScript does not require that step.
-JavaScript tends to be geared towards programming for software engineering in a positive way, because the user may manipulate it to be for web development.
-Which in turn, deems it a handy and very powerful tool for software engineering.
+Being relatively new to JavaScript and coding in general, my prior experience lies mainly with Java and C, both requiring meticulous attention to detail in lines of code.
+These languages also involve the additional step of compiling code, a process not required in JavaScript.
+The unique attribute of JavaScript being geared towards software engineering, particularly in web development, makes it a versatile and powerful tool in the realm of programming.
+However, the sturtcure is very similar to that of other coding languages, such as Java and C.

 ## Get good

-Now one may ask: *In what specific ways would one be successful at learning and practicing JavaScript?
-It’s not like we have a partner to practice speaking the language to.* That’s where athletic software engineering comes into play.
-Personally, I love exercising and being physically active so I find this concept to be extremely exciting.
-Not only does it train my programming skills (which I very much so lack), but also trains me to think fast.
-The time crunch is definitely stressful since my current knowledge is minimal, but will be a marathon worth training for.
+Now, one might question: How can one successfully learn and practice JavaScript without a language partner for conversation practice?
+This is where the concept of "athletic software engineering" comes into play.
+As someone who enjoys exercising and being physically active, I find this approach appealing.
+It not only enhances my programming skills, which I admit are currently lacking, but also trains me to think quickly.
+The inherent time pressure is undeniably stressful given my limited knowledge, but it promises to be a marathon worth preparing for.